galacticusorg/analysis-python/README.md

 # Galacticus Processing & Analysis Python Scripts

-This repository contains a python pacakge for processing and analysing galaxy catalogues output from the Galacticus semi-analytical galaxy formation model.
+This repository contains a python pacakge for processing and analyzing galaxy catalogues output from the Galacticus semi-analytical galaxy formation model.

 # Download and installation